zhipeng-anewl/MMT-KGC/README.md

 - Unified data root: data/
 - Unified multimodal features: data/embeddings/visual.pth, textual.pth, numeric.pth
+- You need to decompress the multimodal data and knowledge graph contained in the .zip file and place them under this path.
 - Triple parsing unified to your actual processed format

 ## Base LLM